 Listening to a friend who is upset, just give them space to share what is bothering them, without interrupting or trying to fix them.

 Volunteering in a group or organization can make a big difference for us too.

 There are many benefits for example.....

 - Gain confidence by giving you the chance to try something new and build a real sense of achievement.

 - Make a difference.
-You can have a real and valuable positive affect on people, communities and society in general.
+You can have a real and valuable positive effect on people, communities, and society in general.
 Meet different kinds of people and make new friends.

 - Be part of a community Feel part of something outside your friends and family.